 I saved it, and walked away.

 After that, I remember hearing Christians talk about theology, ministers preach, and colleagues pray, and feeling like I was an outsider—like an anthropologist studying a culture.
 It suddenly felt like I woke up in the middle of a dream.
-It was disorienting in that way.
+It was disorienting in that way.5.
+Were there times while speaking to someone that it was hard not to just blurt out what you wanted to say?
+If so, please describe.

 That happens all the time in a variety of conversations.
 When I hear Christians give God praise for miraculously saving a person’s life in a horrible disaster where thousands died, I want to respond.
 After all, if saving a life is proof he’s a good God, why doesn’t killing thousands work as evidence in the other direction?
 And if the death of thousands doesn’t work to say that God is not good (or doesn’t exist), how can one say that saving one life does prove he’s good?
 At that point the evidence is meaningless.
 So I want to say that and other things (a lot), but I frequently don’t for various conversationally contextual reasons.